 3. Own Your..uh… Stuff

-This is the most humbling part of the process, perhaps.
-The one I’m most grateful for learning.
+This is the most humbling part of the process, perhaps, but humility is a beautiful gift.
 It doesn’t always come easy or right away – but it’s crucial.
-Once you’ve delved into the territory of what’s real, now I do the work of finding out which parts are mine to own, to confront, to change, to fight for, or to let go.
-A lot of times we are hurt because of our expectations and assumptions aren’t met – and that doesn’t actually have much to do with anyone else.
+Once you’ve delved into the territory of what’s real, now you do the work of finding out which parts are yours to own, to confront, to change, to fight for, or to let go.
+A lot of times we are hurt because of our unspoken expectations or assumptions aren’t met – and that doesn’t actually have much to do with anyone else.
 We have to own that.
+How to overcome hurt

 Sometimes there is just a misunderstanding that we perpetuated.
 We have to own that.